Amu Darya (town): Transportation

-Amu Dar'ya is on a branch of the Trans-Caspian railway that leads from Samarqand in Uzbekistan, through the far east of Turkmenistan, and then back to Termez in Uzbekistan and finally Dushanbe in Tajikistan.
-Amu Dar'ya is one of three major stations on this line in Turkmenistan, along with Köýtendag and Kelif.
+Amu Darya is on a branch of the Trans-Caspian railway that leads from Samarqand in Uzbekistan, through the far east of Turkmenistan, and then back to Termez in Uzbekistan and finally Dushanbe in Tajikistan.
+Amu Darya is one of three major stations on this line in Turkmenistan, along with Köýtendag and Kelif.

 The P-39 highway connects the city to Kerki across the Amu-Darya river by the Atamyrat-Kerkichi Bridge constructed Ukrainian builders.
 The P-37 highway connects the town to the nearby municipalities of Kerkichi and Dostluk, and farther east to Köýtendag and the border with Uzbekistan.
 The P-89 highway leads north to the Uzbek border town of Tallimarjon.